splatter-app/three-demo/README.md

 const splatter = new Splatter(context, {splatId: '7yr-idb'});
 ```

-Render the splats at the end of the frame over Three.js content:
+Render the splats at the end of the frame over opaque Three.js content (with depth testing):
 ```js
 splatter.render(camera);
 ```

 ## Licensing